 UK progress towards the use of metrics responsibly 10072018.pdf

 Metrics form part of an evolving and increasingly digital research environment, where data and analysis are playing an ever greater role.
 However, the current description, production and use of these metrics are experimental and open to misunderstanding, and can lead to negative effects and behaviours as well as positive ones.

 Responsible metrics can be defined by the following key principles:

 The Forum for Responsible Metrics will develop a programme of activities to support the responsible use of research metrics in higher education institutions and across the research community in the UK.
 This will include advice on, and work to improve, the data infrastructure that underpins metric use.

 The forum will offer advice to the UK higher education funding bodies on how quantitative indicators might be used in assessing research outputs and environments, as part of the funding bodies' consultation on arrangements for the next Research Excellence Framework (REF) exercise.

 In this way, the whole research community can benefit from the more judicious use of metrics.

-The forum is a partnership between the Higher Education Funding Council for England, Research Councils UK, the Wellcome Trust, Universities UK and Jisc.
+The forum is a partnership between the Research England, the Wellcome Trust, Universities UK and Jisc.

 The forum is chaired by Professor David Price, Vice-Provost (Research), University College London (UCL).
 Its members are representatives and experts from university management, academic leadership, research administration and research metrics.

-The five partners recognise the wide interest in this work and expect to contact and involve other stakeholders in their discussions.
+The partners recognise the wide interest in this work and expect to contact and involve other stakeholders in their discussions.
 Regular updates will be posted on this web page.